The Magic of Cuckoo Hashing

 Pagh, R., & Rodler, F. F. (2004).
 Cuckoo hashing.
 Journal of Algorithms, 51(2), 122-144.

-Displacement and Kicking Logic
+The Displacement and Kicking Mechanism

-Hardware-Aware Hashing and SIMD Parallelism
+Hardware-Aware Optimization and SIMD Parallelism

 Dive Deeper